Brian Grant: Early life

 Grant grew up in the small, rural community of Georgetown, Ohio, near the Ohio River about 40 miles southeast of Cincinnati.
 During summers, he spent most of his time working at area farms, cutting, housing, and stripping tobacco, digging potatoes and baling hay.
 He played basketball at Georgetown High School, mostly in anonymity until Xavier University's basketball office began receiving anonymous calls stating that they should take a look at Grant.
 Xavier assistant coach Dino Gaudio finally scouted Grant, followed by visits from XU head coach Pete Gillen.
 Georgetown High's gymnasium has since been renamed Brian Grant Gymnasium.

 College career

-Grant played basketball at Xavier University, but the anonymity quickly faded.
+Grant played basketball at Xavier University.
 After four seasons at Xavier, Grant was second on the all-time leading scorers' list with 1,719 points.
 He was twice named Midwest Collegiate Conference Player of the Year.
 All four seasons at Xavier he led the Musketeers in rebounding, and was third on the all-time leading rebounding list with 1,080.
 He was named to the Associated Press honorable mention All-American team in his junior year, after ranking second in the nation in field goal percentage with 65.4 percent.

 Grant was inducted into the Xavier Athletic Hall of Fame in 1999 and became one of only four basketball players to have his jersey retired, in a ceremony held in 2011.